cambridge-cares/TheWorldAvatar/Deploy/stacks/psdt/README.md

     sudo ./stack.sh start psdt
     ```

+4. Many of the instantiation agents listed above need to be triggered by an HTTP request.
+Examples are provided in the `instantiation-agent-requests.sh` script.

-4. Populate the `input` folder of the `stack-data-uploader` directory in TWA git repository with what is in the `stack-inputs` folder, following the readme files in each subfolder.
+5. Populate the `input` folder of the `stack-data-uploader` directory in TWA git repository with what is in the `stack-inputs` folder, following the readme files in each subfolder.

-5. From a terminal in the `stack-data-uploader` directory, start the `stack-data-uploader` container by running the following:
+6. From a terminal in the `stack-data-uploader` directory, start the `stack-data-uploader` container by running the following:
     ```console
     sudo ./stack.sh start psdt
     ```

-6. Run `copy_icons_into_geoserver.sh` from within the `stack-inputs` folder.
+7. Run `copy_icons_into_geoserver.sh` from within the `stack-inputs` folder.

-7. Spin up the visualisation by following the instructions in its readme file.
+8. Spin up the visualisation by following the instructions in its readme file.

-8. In order to view the visualisation webpage in a browser from outside the host machine, you will need to either open a port in the firewall of the host machine, or set up an ssh tunnel.
+9. In order to view the visualisation webpage in a browser from outside the host machine, you will need to either open a port in the firewall of the host machine, or set up an ssh tunnel.
 The required port number can be found in the docker-compose file of the visualisation.

-9. In order to access the web-frontends of the containers in the stack from outside the host machine, you will need to either open a port in the firewall of the host machine, or set up an ssh tunnel.
+10. In order to access the web-frontends of the containers in the stack from outside the host machine, you will need to either open a port in the firewall of the host machine, or set up an ssh tunnel.
 For the required port number, see the readme file of the `gateway`.